zopefoundation/zc.zservertracelog/src/zc/zservertracelog/README.txt

 Database statistics
 ===================

-zc.zservertracelog provides event subscrivers that gather statistics about database usage in a request.
+zc.zservertracelog provides event subscribers that gather statistics about database usage in a request.
 It assumes that requests have 'ZODB.interfaces.IConnection' annotations that are ZODB database connections.
 To demonstrate how this works, we'll create a number of